On the deep-water and shallow-water limits of the intermediate long wave equation from a statistical viewpoint: Introduction

 Therefore, it would be of significant interest to study probabilistic construction of strong solutions to the (scaled) ILW equation with the Gibbsian initial data.\footnote{In view of the absolute continuity of the Gibbs measure with respect to the base Gaussian measure, it suffices to study probabilistic local well-posedness with the Gaussian initial data $X_\dl$ in \eqref{GG3} (or $\wt X_\dl$ in \eqref{GH3}) in the spirit of \cite{BO96, CO, R16}.} As mentioned above, the $k \ge 3$ case seems to be out of reach at this point.
 Even as for the $k = 2$ case, the problem is very challenging.
 For example, in studying low regularity well-posedness of the BO equation, the gauge transform \cite{Tao} plays a crucial role.
 For the ILW equation, however, existence of such a gauge transform is unknown; see \cite[p.~128]{KS2022}.

 When $k = 2$, another possible approach would be to exploit the complete integrability of the ILW equation.
-In the case of the BO equation, there is a recent breakthrough \cite{GKT} on sharp global well-posedness in $H^s(\T)$, $s > -\frac 12$.
+In the case of the BO equation, there are recent breakthrough works \cite{GKT, KLV} on sharp global well-posedness in $H^s(\T)$, $s > -\frac 12$.
 Even with the complete integrability, however, the low regularity well-posedness of the ILW equation seems to be very challenging.
+See \cite{CLOP, CFLOP} for recent developments in this direction.

 Lastly, let us point out that, as for the gKdV equation \eqref{KDV} (and also \eqref{KDV3}), there is a good well-posedness theory with the Gibbsian initial data; see \cite{BO93, R16, CK21}.
 In particular, in a recent work \cite{CK21}, Chapouto and Kishimoto completed the program initiated by Bourgain~\cite{BO94} on the construction of invariant Gibbs dynamics for the (defocusing) gKdV \eqref{KDV} for any $k \in 2\N + 1$.